aparna25bce10363-maker/Digital-Literacy-Project/task-3-Platform/notes.md

 Google Workspace Collaboration

 In this part, I created a Google Form based on Digital Literacy Awareness.
-The form contains 5 questions, including multiple-choice and short answer types.
-This form can be used to test the basic knowledge of students about digital literacy.
+The form contains 5 questions, including multiple-choice .
+This form can be used to test the basic knowledge of students about digital literacy. here is the form link - https://docs.google.com/forms/d/e/1FAIpQLSc_7-hgbvI5mc6XudMRYpJQxMFBq18SSh3-Od44yT0SYm8HTw/viewform?usp=publish-editor

 I also viewed the responses using Google Sheets, which helps in organizing and analyzing the data collected from the form.